Leifengfengfeng/VVVF-Simulator/README.md

 This program is for the C# console app on VisualStudio.<br>

 # Term of use
-We welcome the work with this program.<br>
+You are **free** to use the code in this program.
-Please make sure do next thing<br>
+Please:
-- Post the URL of this GitHub.
+ - Post the URL of this GitHub page

-Don't do next thing.<br>
+Don’t:
-- Release modified code in other place.
-(Except VVVF sound code)
+ - Release modified code without referencing this page.
-- Give this code to others with not downloading from here.
+ - Distribute this code without downloading it from this page.

 # Dependencies
 ## Generating Video